org-arl/VirtualAcousticOcean.jl/README.md

 ### Extending / Contributing

-While the Virtual Acoustic Ocean currently only supports the [UASP](./docs/uasp-protocol.md), the code is designed to easily allow users to implement their own streaming protocols.
+While the Virtual Acoustic Ocean currently only supports [UASP](./docs/uasp-protocol.md) and [UASP2](./docs/uasp2-protocol.md), the code is designed to easily allow users to implement their own streaming protocols.
 If you implement a standard protocol that you feel may be useful to others, please do consider contributing the implementation back to this repository via a pull request (PR).

 To implement a new protocol, create a new data type (e.g. `MyProtocol`) and support the following API:
 ```julia